Georeactor/georeactor-blog/posts/books-07c-25.md

 Ten years ago, crowd crush events were commonly called 'stampedes' and fatalities described as  'trampled'.
 In 2015, over two thousand pilgrims died during the Hajj.
 The confusion around what actually happened, and the scale of disaster [changed media coverage](https://www.theguardian.com/world/2015/oct/03/hajj-crush-how-crowd-disasters-happen-and-how-they-can-be-avoided).
 Terms like crowd crush and crowd collapse began to appear in US media.
 After the Itaewon crowd crush in 2022, editors mostly removed 'stampede' from this and other Wikipedia articles.
 Changing language removes blame from a panicked crowd, and helps people understand the risk.

 There's some remarkable overlap with this and the 'heat wave' deaths.
-Lacking an intuition of th eproblem, people would ask: what made this one event turn deadly?
+Lacking an intuition of the problem, people would ask: what made this one event turn deadly?
 Can we perceive and understand this well enough to prevent it?
-After Itaewon, Seoul and Tokyo have [banned their largest gatherings](https://www.reddit.com/r/Tokyo/comments/1g8cplv/no_events_for_halloween_on_shibuya_streets/), rather than traffic planning or forming a better response plan.
-Saudi Arabic has increased the number of surveillance cameras and trialed smart wristbands in Mecca.
+After Itaewon, Seoul and Tokyo have [banned their largest gatherings](https://www.reddit.com/r/Tokyo/comments/1g8cplv/no_events_for_halloween_on_shibuya_streets/), rather than traffic planning or reacting in the moment.
+Saudi Arabia has increased the number of surveillance cameras and trialed smart wristbands in Mecca.

 During last year's Hajj, over 1,300 pilgrims died from extreme heat.